ibm-cloud-docs/hybrid-workloads/locations-management.md

 For example, enter the location filter as `geo:na` and and select the **Show blocked locactions** toggle, and select the **metro** allowlist to view regions that are blocked.

 To view who made made changes to the filters, click the email to expand it and view the details in **Change logs**.

-## Creating a satellite location
-{: #satellite_location}

-An IBM Cloud service capable of deployment in a Satellite location, like a Red Hat OpenShift cluster.
-The service is managed from the IBM Cloud region where your location is overseen, while you provide the infrastructure hosts to operate the service's resources at your site.

-Creating satellite locations involves setting up additional instances of your infrastructure, services, or resources in different geographical regions to improve performance, availability, and redundancy.
-Once all the location filters are set in [Setting location filters for an account](/docs/hybrid-workloads?topic=hybrid-workloads-managing_locations), click **Create satellite location** to create a satellite location.
-For more information, see [Manually creating satellite locations](/docs/satellite?topic=satellite-loc-manual-create).

-## Viewing resources deployed to a satellite location
-{: #viewing_resources}

-To view resources deployed to a satellite location, complete the following steps:
-1. This is the step we created for testing.